-This year, 2017, the Japanese Society for Investigative Dermatology (JSID) will launch a seminar named Aoba Juku (the JSID Summer School) focusing on earnest young doctors.
+From 2017, the Japanese Society for Investigative Dermatology (JSID) has launched a seminar named Aoba Juku (the JSID Summer School) focusing on earnest young doctors.
 Aoba is the Japanese word for fresh green leaves, imaging the young people who absorb energy quickly and grow up rapidly.

 JSID has held Kisaragi Juku (the JSID Young Academician-Fostering Seminar) since February, 2010.
 This seminar aims for training the talented and enthusiastic young doctors as dermatological researchers.
 This seminar is keeping producing great results from the aspect of strengthening connection and friendship of young researchers and promoting the basic research in dermatology field throughout Japan.
 In order to further intensify the research activity, it is indispensable to recruit more and more talented doctors into this field.
 In recent years, with changes in the clinical training system, it is regarded that fewer and fewer young doctors in any medical field are showing interest in research careers.
 Dermatology is no exception and it is assumed that there are many young doctors who hesitate to explore the basic research.
 On the other hand, eagerness for research is important for a doctor who specializes in clinical medicine.
 The aim of Aoba Juku is to increase the number of young doctors who get interested in dermatological research.